 A Confused Peacock or a Persuasive Grandmother

 One other fascinating experience about our visits to the farm was the male peacock and his peahens.
 Grandmother could talk to the male peacock, “Pretty Boy,” and coax him to strut around with his tail feathers opened up as if she were a peahen!

 She had a way with birds, dogs, and cats (as well as Papa King).
-Grandmother always had a canary long before she married Papa King.
-They always sang as if their little hearts would burst, and just for her.
+Grandmother always had a parakeet or canary long before she married Papa King.
+The canaries always sang as if their little hearts would burst, and just for her.

 Grandmother also had a way with Papa King.
-As she got older, she would have angina, or heart pain and found relief with Nitroglycerin tablets tucked under her tongue.
-One day she had plans to mop the kitchen floor, but her plans were thwarted by the chest pains.
+As she got older, she would have angina, or heart pain and found relief with a Nitroglycerin tablets under her tongue.
+One day she had plans to clean the small kitchen floor, but her plans were thwarted by the chest pains.

 She asked Gene if he would do the job for her.
 He willingly got down on his hands and knees and cleaned the floor for her.
 I don’t know if he just loved her or was so thankful that she loved him or a combination of the two, but his life was turned around after they married.

 Amazing Table Full for Holidays

 I still remember the spread she cooked for Thanksgiving and Christmas.
 There were turkey and dressing, ham, four or five vegetables, three or four different pies, sweet rolls and of course sweet Southern tea for all.
 She could cook anything from scratch and of course never had to measure any ingredients!